The sporting year of 2018, boiled down to a quatrain:

 Cycling New Zealand: Heron review

-This was a doozy.
+Key findings: This was a doozy.
 QC Michael Heron concluded that Cycling NZ fostered a culture of bullying, poor behaviour, lack of accountability and turned a blind eye to an inappropriate relationship.
 The independent review labelled the NSOs high-performance programme as dysfunctional.
 Ouch.
 The clean-out has been impressive, from former rowing administrator turned CNZ CEO Andrew Matheson (though, curiously, not initially), to controversial sprint coach Anthony Peden, to any number of staff at the Cambridge-based high-performance centre.